 - After all repairs are complete, and before applying sealer, the blacktop should be cleaned one last time.
 This will remove any sand, dirt, or debris left behind that can compromise the quality of the sealcoat application.

-- If your lot is in directly sunlight, it will often dry very quickly (as quick as 5-10 minutes).
+- If your lot is in direct sunlight, it will often dry very quickly (as quick as 5-10 minutes).
 Once the sealcoat layer is applied, you will need to restripe your parking lot lines.
 Learn more about parking lot striping in our blog; Parking Lot Striping: It’s More Than Just Straight Lines.